-hormone.
-LHRH controls the release of LH and follicle-stimulating hormone (FSH) from the pituitary and also induces mating behavior and penile erection in rats.^{22,23} We demonstrated that intracerebroventricular microinjections of NOS inhibitors inhibited pulsatile LH release and mating behavior, which indicates that NO controls the pulsatile release of LHRH and mating behavior.^{23,24} In in vitro experiments we showed that NO, released from sodium nitropruside (NP), promoted LHRH release from medial basal hypothalamus (MBH) and that this action was blocked by hemoglobin, a scavenger of NO. NP also increases the release of PGE2 and LOX products that have been shown to play a role in LHRH release.25 Moreover, inhibitors of COX blocked the release of LHRH induced by norepinephrine (NE), providing further evidence for the role of NO in the control of LHRH release via the activation of COX, as we mentioned above.^{26,27} We postulate that the NO released from the NOergic neurons, near the LHRH neuronal terminals, increases the intracellular free calcium required to activate phospholipase A that converts membrane phospholipids to AA, which then can be converted to PGE2 via COX.
-The released PGE2 activates AC, increasing cAMP, which activates PKA, leading to exocytosis of LHRH secretory granules into the hypophyseal portal vessels for transport to the anterior pituitary gland.28
+The control of gonadotropin secretion is extremely complex as revealed by the research since the discovery of LHRH 21, now commonly called gonadotropin-releasing hormone (GnRH).
+LHRH controls the release of LH and follicle stimulating (FSH) from the pituitary and also induces mating behavior and penile erection in rats.^{22,23} We demonstrated that intracerebroventricular microinjections of NOS inhibitors inhibited pulsatile LH release and mating behavior which indicates that NO controls the pulsatile release of LHRH and mating behavior.^{23,24} In in vitro experiments, we showed that NO, released from sodium nitropruside (NP), promoted LHRH release from medial basal hypothalamus (MBH), and that this action was blocked by hemoglobin, a scavenger of NO. NP also increases the release of PGE2 and LOX products that have been shown to play a role in LHRH release.25 Moreover, inhibitors of COX blocked the release of LHRH induced by norepinephrine, providing further evidence for the role of NO in the control of LHRH release via the activation of COX, as we mentioned above.^{26,27} We postulate that the NO released from the NOergic neurons, near the LHRH neuronal terminals, increases the intracellular free calcium required to activate phospholipase A that converts membrane phospholipids to AA, which then can be converted to PGE2 via COX.
+The released PGE2 activates AC increasing cAMP which activates PKA leading to exocytosis of LHRH secretory granules into the hypophyseal portal vessels for transport to the anterior pituitary gland.28

-NE plays a controlling role in LHRH release by acting on hypothalamic NOergic neurons.26-28 We determined that the release of NO from the NOergic neurons has a tonic inhibitory action to decrease the release of NE from hypothalamic explants.
-Presumably, the NO produced by NOergic neurons diffuses to the terminals of the catecholaminergic neurons where it acts on GC within the terminals to activate the enzyme and cause the production of cGMP.
-This cGMP may cause a decrease in intracellular free calcium in the cell, which may block the depolarization of the catecholaminergic terminals, inhibiting NE release from storage vesicles.29 We have shown that NO is increased by NE by α_1 receptor stimulation as it can be blocked by prazosine, an α_1 receptor blocker.28 The NO diffuses to the noradrenergic terminals and inhibits them, generating a negative feedback to terminate the release of NE and consequently contributing to finalize LHRH surge.29
+Norepinephrine (NE) plays a controlling role in LHRH release by acting on hypothalamic NOergic neurons.26-28 We determined that the release of NO from the NOergic neurons has a tonic inhibitory action to decrease the release of NE from hypothalamic explants.
+Presumably, the NO produced by NOergic neurons diffuses to the terminals of the catecholaminergic neurons, where it acts on GC within the terminals to activate the enzyme and cause the production of cGMP.
+This cGMP may cause a decrease in intracellular free calcium in the cell, which may block the depolarization of the catecholaminergic terminals, inhibiting NE release from storage vesicles.29 We have shown that NO is increased by NE by α_1 receptor stimulation, since it can be blocked by prazosine, an α_1 receptor blocker.28 The NO diffuses to the noradrenergic terminals and inhibits them, generating a negative feedback to terminate the release of NE and consequently contributing to finalize LHRH surge.29

-The principal excitatory transmitter in the CNS is glutamic acid (Glut).
-We demonstrated that the mechanism by which Glut stimulates LHRH release involves NE release from noradrenergic neurons because the α receptor blocker, phentolamine, blocked the Glut-induced LHRH release.^{30-32} Therefore, Glut neurons synapse with the noradrenergic terminal, which, in turn, synapses with the NOergic neuron, which then generates NO that diffuses to the LHRH terminal to stimulate LHRH release.
+The principal excitatory transmitter in the central nervous system is glutamic acid (GA).
+We demonstrated that the mechanism by which GA stimulates LHRH release involves NE release from noradrenergic neurons, since the alpha receptor blocker, phentolamine, blocked the GA-induced LHRH release.30-32 Therefore, GA neurons synapses with the noradrenergic terminal which, in turn, synapses with the NOergic neuron, which then generates NO that diffuses to LHRH terminal to stimulates LHRH release.

-GABA plays a dual role in the control of LHRH release in rats.^{33,34} In female rats it inhibits LHRH secretion by acting on LHRH neurons in the medial preoptic area and it has a stimulatory effect on LHRH secretion from the arcuate nucleus-ME region.33 NO stimulates GABA release from the hypothalamus of adult male rats, and GABA inhibits LHRH release.
-We have shown that this inhibition is mediated by NO because the inhibitory effect was prevented by hemoglobin or by NG-monomethyl-L-arginine, a competitive inhibitor of NOS.
-Therefore, NO is involved not only in the stimulation of LHRH release induced by NE but also in its inhibition by inducing GABA release.35
+Gamma-aminobutyric acid (GABA) plays a dual role in the control of LHRH release in rats.^{33,34} In female rats it inhibits LHRH secretion by acting on LHRH neurons in the medial preoptic area and it has a stimulatory effect on LHRH secretion from the arcuate nucleus-median eminence region.
+33 NO stimulates GABA release from the hypothalamus of adult male rats, and GABA inhibits LHRH release.
+We have shown that this inhibition is mediated by NO since the inhibitory effect was prevented by hemoglobin or by NG-monomethyl-L-arginine (NMMA), a competitive inhibitor of NOS.
+Therefore, NO is involved not only in the stimulation of LHRH release induced by NE, but also in its inhibition by inducing GABA release.35